-One of my favorite ways to use up zucchini — one of the ways I look forward to this season — is to make this extra-tasty and nutritious whole wheat vegan Zucchini Bread.
+One of my favorite zucchini recipes -- one I look forward to each summer -- is this extra-tasty and nutritious whole wheat vegan Zucchini Bread.

 If you have kids, this is a great recipe to keep them happy and fed over the summer break.
 I use these months to wean Jay off all the junk he inevitably consumes during the school year, whether it's from well-meaning teachers handing out bags of chips or candies as gifts, friends who share their snacks, or whatever other way he has of acquiring them, and he has plenty.
-When I make him delicious and healthy snacks at home, like this vegan zucchini bread or the vegan mango kulfi popsicles I shared with you recently, he doesn't miss the crappy snacks at all.
+When I make him delicious and healthy snacks at home, like this vegan zucchini bread, or vegan banana bread, he doesn't miss the crappy snacks at all.